 - Be financially supported by the primary visa applicant

-For a child over the age of 16, your employee will have to prove their residence with a driver’s license, bank statements or credit card bills, a letter from their college or university, or other similar documentation.
+For children living with their parent, your employee will have to prove their residence with a driver’s license, bank statements or credit card bills, a letter from their college or university, or other similar documentation.

 Can they extend their visa?